-On the inner wall of the tank, the surface of Class A and Class B cracks shall be sampled for analysis.
-The sampling location is shown in Fig. 4.
+On the inner wall of the tank, cracks on the surface of Class A and Class B shall be sampled for analysis.
+The sample location is depicted in Figure 4.

-After the sample is flattened, polished and etched by the arc surface, it is observed by the optical microscope.
-The microscopic morphology is shown in Fig. 5.
+After the sample is flattened, polished, and etched using an arc surface method, it is examined using an optical microscope.
+The microscopic morphology is illustrated in Figure 5.

-It can be seen that the two types of cracks both extend along the crystal on the surface.
+It is apparent that both types of cracks extend in the direction of the crystal structure on the surface.

-The central position of Type A crack is wide, and the two ends are thin.
+The central part of Type A crack is broad, while its two ends are narrow.

-The heat affected zone at the head side has obvious coarse grain zone and fine grain zone, with a total length of about 4mm;
+The heat-affected zone on the head side exhibits both a coarse-grain zone and a fine-grain zone, with a total length of approximately 4mm.

-The heat affected zone on the cylinder side only has coarse grain zone, about 0.8mm long, and no fine grain zone is found.
+The heat-affected zone on the cylinder side only displays a coarse-grain zone, approximately 0.8mm long, with no fine-grain zone present.

-The base metal at the head side contains a large number of deformation twins and slip bands, with high deformation and distortion.
-Static recrystallization occurs when welding is heated.
+The base metal on the head side shows a significant number of deformation twins and slip bands, characterized by high deformation and distortion.
+Static recrystallization occurs during the welding process due to heating.

-Due to the high temperature near the weld, grain growth occurs after recrystallization, forming a coarse grain area.
+As a result of the high temperature near the weld, grain growth occurs after recrystallization and forms a coarse-grain area.

-Only static recrystallization occurs in the area far from the weld, and the grain does not grow to form a fine grain area.
+Only static recrystallization takes place in the area distant from the weld, and the grain does not grow, resulting in a fine-grain area.

-The base metal at the side of the cylinder is in the solution annealed state, with poor deformation and distortion, and insufficient recrystallization driving force.
+The base metal on the cylinder side is in a solution-annealed state, with limited deformation and distortion, and insufficient recrystallization driving force.

-Due to the high temperature near the weld, grain growth directly occurs, forming coarse grain zone;
+Due to the high temperature near the weld, grain growth takes place directly, forming a coarse-grain zone.

-As the temperature of the area far from the weld is lower than the grain growth temperature, only recovery occurs without crystallization, and there is no fine grain area similar to the head side, so it is impossible to directly judge the scope of the heat affected zone.
+As the temperature in the area away from the weld is lower than the grain growth temperature, only recovery occurs without recrystallization, and there is no fine-grain area similar to that on the head side.
+As a result, it is not possible to directly determine the extent of the heat-affected zone.

-The barrel and head parent materials are 316L stainless steel, with the same thermal conductivity.
-The scope of the heat affected zone on both sides of the weld is basically the same.
+Both the barrel and head parent materials are made of 316L stainless steel, with similar thermal conductivity.
+The extent of the heat-affected zones on both sides of the weld is roughly the same.

-Inferred from the scope of the heat affected zone on the head side, the width of the barrel heat affected zone is about 4mm.
+Based on the extent of the heat-affected zone on the head side, it is inferred that the width of the heat-affected zone on the barrel is approximately 4mm.

-It can be seen that the tip of one side of some Class A cracks is located in the heat affected zone, the tip of the other side is located in the straight edge section of the head, and the center is located in the straight edge section of the head;
+It is observed that one end of some Type A cracks is located in the heat-affected zone, while the other end is located in the straight edge section of the head, with the center situated in the straight edge section of the head.

-The other part of Class A cracks are located at the straight edge of the head;
+The remaining part of Type A cracks is located at the straight edge of the head.

-All Type B cracks are located in the heat affected zone on both sides of the weld.
+All Type B cracks are situated in the heat-affected zones on both sides of the weld.

 1.5.2 Crack section analysis

-Figures 6 and 7 show the microstructures of the two types of cracks in the wall thickness direction.
+Figures 6 and 7 depict the microstructures of the two types of cracks in the direction of the wall thickness.

-The reason for the sharp decrease of hardness in the B2 type crack zone is that the static recrystallization occurs after the welding of the original deformed austenite grains.
+The sharp decrease in hardness in the B2 type crack zone is due to the occurrence of static recrystallization after the welding process, which transforms the original deformed austenite grains.

-In order to further analyze the origin position of Class A crack on the inner wall of the tank, along the length direction of the same crack, dissect and measure its depth at the center and both sides.
-The results are shown in Fig. 8.
+To gain further insights into the origin position of Type A crack on the inner wall of the tank, the depth of the crack was dissected and measured at the center and both sides along its length direction.
+The results are presented in Figure 8.

-The middle part of the crack is the deepest along the wall thickness direction, which indicates that the origin of Class A crack is in the middle of the crack length direction, extending from the inner wall surface to both sides.
+The deepest part of the crack along the wall thickness direction is found in the middle, indicating that the origin of the Type A crack lies in the center of its length direction and extends from the inner wall surface towards both sides.

 1.6 Residual stress analysis

-Type A crack and type B crack are located in the residual tensile stress zone.
+Type A and Type B cracks are situated within the residual tensile stress zones.

 2. Comprehensive analysis

-Type A crack and type B crack are located in the residual tensile stress zone of the tank, and both extend along the wall thickness direction from the inner wall to the outer wall along the crystal.
+Type A and Type B cracks are found in the residual tensile stress zone of the tank, both running along the wall thickness from the inner to the outer wall in the direction of the crystal.

-Type A cracks originate in the base metal area of the head and extend to both sides on the surface perpendicular to the weld;
+Type A cracks start in the base metal area of the head and spread out along the surface perpendicular to the weld on both sides.

-Type B cracks are located in the heat affected zone on both sides of the weld and extend parallel to the weld on the surface.
+Type B cracks are situated in the heat-affected zone on either side of the weld and extend parallel to the weld along the surface.

-The straight edge of the head is formed by “flanging” the edge of the original sheet inwards, which will produce large plastic deformation and residual tensile stress.
+The head’s straight edge is formed by flanging the edge of the original sheet inward, which results in significant plastic deformation and residual tensile stress.

-Due to the recovery and recrystallization of austenite grains after welding in heat affected zone, the original residual stress basically disappears.
+The original residual stress disappears due to the recovery and recrystallization of austenite grains after welding in the heat-affected zone.

-The residual stress is mainly perpendicular to the weld.
-Under the long-term effect of the service conditions of KOH alkali solution at 65~70℃, intergranular stress corrosion cracking parallel to the weld is generated.
+Welding residual tensile stress is produced in the heat-affected zone due to the cooling shrinkage of austenite grains.
+This stress is mainly perpendicular to the weld, and under the prolonged effect of the service conditions of the KOH alkali solution at 65-70℃, intergranular stress corrosion cracking parallel to the weld is generated.

-In KOH alkali solution environment, a passive film is formed on the inner wall surface of the tank, and the passive film breaks under the action of high residual tensile stress.
+In the KOH alkali solution environment, a passive film forms on the inner wall surface of the tank, but it breaks under the high residual tensile stress.

-After the passivation film breaks, a passivation film is not formed on the metal surface in the fracture area in time.
+Once the passivation film breaks, it doesn’t immediately reform on the metal surface in the fracture area.

-The bare metal contacts KOH lye.
-OH- concentrates in the surface fracture area, and then reacts with the bare metal.
+The bare metal then comes into contact with the KOH lye, and OH- concentrates in the surface fracture area, leading to a reaction with the bare metal.

 3. Conclusions and Suggestions

-(1) The circumferential cracks and axial cracks on the inner wall of the storage tank are alkali induced stress corrosion cracking.
+(1) The circumferential and axial cracks on the inner wall of the storage tank are caused by alkali-induced stress corrosion cracking.

-The circumferential cracks are mainly affected by the welding residual tensile stress, while the axial cracks are mainly affected by the cold working residual tensile stress on the straight edge of the head.
+The circumferential cracks are mainly caused by welding residual tensile stress, while the axial cracks are mainly due to cold working residual tensile stress on the straight edge of the head.

-(2) Control welding heat input and reduce welding residual stress to avoid circumferential cracks;
+(2) To avoid circumferential cracks, it is important to control welding heat input and reduce welding residual stress.

-(3) In order to ensure the safe operation of equipment, non-destructive testing measures such as penetrant testing should be strengthened during operation.
+(3) To ensure the safe operation of equipment, non-destructive testing measures such as penetrant testing should be strengthened during operation for added protection.